Divorce & Family Law Questions

-An annulment is not available if the underage spouse chooses to live with the other spouse after turning 18; incurable insanity for at least five years after the marriage; either spouse could not give actual consent to the marriage as a result of some mental incapacity or deficiency; either spouse consented to the marriage as a result of the force or duress of the other spouse, and/or the spouse seeking the annulment was fraudulently induced into consenting to the marriage.
+An annulment is not available if the underage spouse chooses to live with the other spouse after turning 18; the spouse is diagnosed with incurable insanity for at least five years after the marriage; either spouse could not give actual consent to the marriage as a result of some mental incapacity or deficiency; either spouse consented to the marriage as a result of the force or duress of the other spouse; or the spouse seeking the annulment was fraudulently induced into consenting to the marriage.
 An action to annul a marriage, as opposed to an action for divorce, requires a higher degree of proof and corroborative evidence from other witnesses.

-If all efforts to enforce the support order and collect the arrears fail, then a Motion for Contempt may be filed whereby your spouse will be ordered to come to court and answer as to why he or she failed to pay on time.
-If the Court believes that your spouse has the ability to pay, the Court can hold your spouse in contempt and give him/her a period of time to pay as ordered.
-Should the payor fail to pay as ordered, he/she may be incarcerated until such time as he/she can catch up on the ordered payments.
+If all efforts to enforce the support order and collect the arrears fail, then a motion for contempt may be filed whereby your spouse will be ordered to come to court and answer as to why he or she failed to pay on time.
+If the court believes that your spouse has the ability to pay, the court can hold your spouse in contempt and give him/her a period of time to pay as ordered.
+Should the payer fail to pay as ordered, he/she may be incarcerated until such time as he/she can catch up on the ordered payments.

 What can I do if my spouse fails to comply with our visitation order?

-If your spouse fails to comply, or substantially interferes, with the visitation order issued in your case, and especially if you are the non-custodial parent, immediate court intervention should be sought.
-A Motion for Contempt can be filed.
-The Motion for Contempt will be heard in court, where the parties will have to appear and explain to the court why the visitation order is not being followed.
-Of particular concern to the court will be whether there are any additional facts which establish that the custodial parent is alienating the affections of the children from the non-custodial parent.
-The court will then decide whether to order any sanctions moving forward which can include a change in the custody arrangement.
+If your spouse fails to comply, or substantially interferes, with the visitation order issued in your case, and especially if you are the noncustodial parent, immediate court intervention should be sought.
+A motion for contempt can be filed.
+The motion for contempt will be heard in court, where the parties will have to appear and explain to the court why the visitation order is not being followed.
+Of particular concern to the court will be whether there are any additional facts that establish that the custodial parent is alienating the affections of the children from the noncustodial parent.
+The court will then decide whether to order any sanctions moving forward, which can include a change in the custody arrangement.

 Will I have to sell my home?

 The marital home is not automatically listed for sale in divorce.
 There are several different options parties have in dealing with the marital residence.
-Sale is obviously one option, and sometimes, based upon the parties' finances and the costs involved in carrying the marital residence, the only option.
+Sale is obviously one option and sometimes based upon the parties’ finances and the costs involved in carrying the marital residence.
 Another option is for one spouse to buy out the other.
 Such a buy-out is often accomplished by trading the equity in the home against the value of other marital assets.
 Another option is a deferred sale, that is, maintaining the children in the home until the children graduate high school or some other date or event occurs, with the home then being listed for sale with the net proceeds from the sale being divided between the parties pursuant to whatever agreement they enter into.